aragon/aragon-wiki/docs/documentation/multisigs/community.md

 - Deploying the Aragon Network is a huge responsibility, and that's why we consider it a community effort.
 AragonDev will provide the bytecode for such network, but without support from the community it won't be deployed.

-- In case of a deadlock, the multisig will be a 4/6 multisig assuming that the Aragon Foundation multisig cannot sign.
-Support from the community multisig this plus one of the founders can solve the deadlock.
+- In case of a deadlock, the Aragon multisig will be a 5/7 multisig assuming that the Aragon Foundation multisig cannot sign.
+Support from the community multisig can solve the deadlock within the Aragon Multisig.